akamai/cli-property-manager/README.md

     * the names of each applicable environment. **Note:** The new pipeline adds one new Akamai property for each environment.
 The naming convention of the property is `<environment_name>.<pipeline_name>`.

-    * (Optional) the ID of an existing property to use as a template for the pipeline.
+    * (Optional) the ID of an existing property to use as a template for the pipeline. (this option obviates the need for any account specific information)

 2. In the pipeline’s environments folder, edit the `variableDefinitions.json` file to reflect the attributes shared across the pipeline.